MitanshuDS23/weblar_internship_sample/README.md

   nodemon server.js
   ```

-  ⚠️ Ensure MongoDB is running locally, or update your connection string in `server.js`.
+⚠️ **Important:** Ensure MongoDB is running locally, or update your MongoDB connection string in `server.js`.

 ---